MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-authentication-passwordless-security-key-on-premises.md

 For example, your organization has an Active Directory forest with two domains, contoso.com and fabrikam.com.
 If you choose to allow Azure AD to issue Kerberos Ticket Granting Tickets (TGT) for the entire forest, there will be two KerberosDomain objects in Azure AD.
 One KerberosDomain object for contoso.com and one for fabrikam.com.
 If you have multiple Active Directory forests, you will have one KerberosDomain object for each domain in each forest.

-You will need to run the steps in [Create Kerberos server object](#create-kerberos-server-object) in each domain and forest in your organization.
+You will need to run the steps in [Create Kerberos server object](#create-kerberos-server-object) in each domain and forest in your organization that contain Azure AD users.

 ## Known behavior